Blog Series: MCAS Data Protection

 As one of the pillars of MCAS, data protection is a popular customer want.
 Throughout MCAS, data protection can be implemented in many areas.
 From using our data classification service or the built-in service to scan all the files in Office 365 and third party connected apps, to implementing data loss prevention (DLP) using our Proxy, there are multiple facets of data protection that build upon each other to bring our customers a robust DLP experience.
 In addition, MCAS and Azure Information Protection (AIP) are rolled up into our Microsoft Information Protection (MIP) service offering.
 This blog series’ initial focus will be discussing the end user’s experience with each of the connected apps.
 We’ll first start off with Box.

-MCAS Data Protection Blog Links (Updated Monthly):
+MCAS Data Protection Blog Links (Updated with Each Blog):

 1. Protect Box (Part 1: Near Real-Time Data Protection) (October)